oscar-bender-stone/honors-thesis/source/1_introduction.typ

 _transpilation_, is incredibly difficult, as this is generally equivalent to the Halting Problem.
 A major project towards this goal is LLVM @llvm_main, a compiler library for other programming languages.
-Languages can implement in an intermediate form called LLVM IR.
-While being an industry and research standard LLVM has faced numerous challenges, with a brief list including breaking changes and maintence difficulties accross systems, with one approach to a subset of these problems being MILR @milr_llvm as another IR to abstract away from the original.
+Languages can implement in an intermediate form, LLVM IR, that the LLVM framework can then compile into a range of machine architectures.
+While being an industry and research standard, LLVM has faced numerous challenges, with a brief list including breaking changes and a massive packaging challenge accross different Operating Systems.
+One approach that addresses a subset of these problems is MILR @milr_llvm, another IR to abstract away from the original.
 Implementing these systems for _general_ programs is beyond the scope of this thesis.
 We will instead focus on computable programs, which we can interpret as verifiers to proof assistants.
 Even here, translations are difficult. // TODO: clean this up!
 Do we need to say we intrepret programming languages where all programs compute as a proof assistant?
 Do we ONLY focus on proof assistants/verifieres?

 To illustrate the challenge in translations between two proof assistants, consider quotient types in Lean4 vs Rocq.
 [TODO: complete + cite relevant